Anand-86/Startup/README.md

-# Startup
+## Startup

-This website is practice of a Startup Landing Page with email subscription using Bootstrap 4
+This website is practice of a Startup Landing Page with email subscription.

+## Tech Used

+⚡️ React.js
+⚡️ Javascript
+⚡️ CSS3
+⚡️ Bootstrap 4
+⚡️ HTML/5